Card Trick by Derren Brown, Alexander Hermann, Joshua Jay, Steve Gore, Victor Sanz, Sid T, Bob Ostin, Chiam Yu Sheng, JT Magic, and Ben Earl

 Pros

-• High visual impact and audience astonishment
+• High visual impact and astonishment factor for spectators

-• Encourages creative presentation and personalization
+• Encourages creative storytelling and personal presentation styles

 Cons